 This certification hasn’t received the same exposure as Fairtrade.
 However, it is equally as important for ethical consumers.

-Rainforest Alliance is a non-profit organisation which certifies coffee when it is produced under certain standards.
+Rainforest Alliance is a non-profit organisation that certifies coffee when it is produced under certain standards.

 Our Rainforest Alliance Coffees include: